Time standard: Current time standards

 Geocentric Coordinate Time (TCG) is a coordinate time having its spatial origin at the center of Earth's mass.
 TCG is a theoretical ideal, and any particular realization will have measurement error.

 International Atomic Time (TAI) is the primary physically realized time standard.
 TAI is produced by the International Bureau of Weights and Measures (BIPM), and is based on the combined input of many atomic clocks around the world, each corrected for environmental and relativistic effects (both gravitational and because of speed, like in GNSS).
 TAI is not related to TCG directly but rather is a realization of Terrestrial Time (TT), a theoretical timescale that is a rescaling of TCG such that the time rate approximately matches proper time at mean sea level.

 Universal Time (UT1) is the Earth Rotation Angle (ERA) linearly scaled to match historical definitions of mean solar time at 0° longitude.
 At high precision, Earth's rotation is irregular and is determined from the positions of distant quasars using long baseline interferometry, laser ranging of the Moon and artificial satellites, as well as GPS satellite orbits.

 Coordinated Universal Time (UTC) is an atomic time scale designed to approximate UT1.
 UTC differs from TAI by an integral number of seconds.
 UTC is kept within 0.9 second of UT1 by the introduction of one-second steps to UTC, the "leap second".
 To date these steps (and difference "TAI-UTC") have always been positive.

 The Global Positioning System broadcasts a very precise time signal worldwide, along with instructions for converting GPS time (GPST) to UTC.
 It was defined with a constant offset from TAI: GPST = TAI - 19 s.
 The GPS time standard is maintained independently but regularly synchronized with or from, UTC time.

 Standard time or civil time in a time zone deviates a fixed, round amount, usually a whole number of hours, from some form of Universal Time, usually UTC.
 The offset is chosen such that a new day starts approximately while the Sun is crossing the nadir meridian.
-Alternatively the difference is not really fixed, but it changes twice a year a round amount, usually one hour, see Daylight saving time.
+Alternatively the difference is not really fixed, but it changes twice a year by a round amount, usually one hour, see Daylight saving time.

 Julian day number is a count of days elapsed since Greenwich mean noon on 1 January 4713 B.C., Julian proleptic calendar.
 The Julian Date is the Julian day number followed by the fraction of the day elapsed since the preceding noon.
 Conveniently for astronomers, this avoids the date skip during an observation night.
 Modified Julian day (MJD) is defined as MJD = JD - 2400000.5.
 An MJD day thus begins at midnight, civil date.
 Julian dates can be expressed in UT1, TAI, TT, etc. and so for precise applications the timescale should be specified, e.g. MJD 49135.3824 TAI.

 Barycentric Coordinate Time (TCB) is a coordinate time having its spatial origin at the center of mass of the Solar System, which is called the barycenter.